UP | HOME

 4. The Normal Curve Principle

-• When given a large number of resources to choose from, it is likely that some of those things will likely be better than the others in potentially several different ways (kind of obvious, but I expand on this).
+• When given a large number of resources to choose from, it is likely that some of them will be better than others in potentially several different ways.

 There is a lot of great advice out there, but there is also a lot of bullshit too.